abraunegg/onedrive/README.md

 ### Reporting issues
 If you encounter any bugs you can report them here on Github.
 Before filing an issue be sure to:

-1. Have compiled the application in debug mode with `make debug`
+1. Check the version of the application you are using `onedrive --version`
 2. Run the application in verbose mode `onedrive --verbose`
 3. Have the log of the error (preferably uploaded on an external website such as [pastebin](https://pastebin.com/))
 4. Collect any information that you may think it is relevant to the error (such as the steps to trigger it)